 This is a thoughtful, systematic discussion of the philosophical stance regarding the nature of reality (ontology) and human knowledge (epistemology) as it impacts the activity of research.
 Naturally, even if the research is itself a study of epistemology, an exhaustive consideration of philosophical, ontological, and epistemological matters relevant for the study is out of the question.
 Nevertheless, it is important to discuss, albeit relatively briefly, those issues most central to the research approach.
-Students might want to include, for example, a documented discussion of such concepts as natural science (Naturwissenschaft), human science (Geisteswissenschaft), or psyche-centered inquiry.
+Students might want to include, for example, a documented discussion of such concepts as natural science (Naturwissenschaften), human science (Geisteswissenschaften), or psyche-centered inquiry.
 In addition, they may briefly compare qualitative and quantitative methodology and discuss experimentalism, phenomenology, hermeneutics, heuristics, ethnography, or imaginal psychology as appropriate.
 Depending on the particular research project, it also may be important to address specific epistemological issues and perspectives such as essentialist vs. constructionist approaches to knowledge, monistic vs. dualistic conceptions of reality, or the mind-body problem.

 However students go about this discussion, it is important to demonstrate familiarity with literature supporting the research approach and elucidating basic concepts and issues germane to its understanding and practice.
 For example, a discussion of a phenomenological approach might include a well-documented consideration of historical and philosophical foundations; different approaches to phenomenology such as descriptive, transcendental, hermeneutic, or existential phenomenology; and/or basic conceptual concerns such as essence, intuition, imaginative variation, and phenomenological reduction.
-Similarly, a discussion of a hermeneutic approach might include a well-documented consideration of historical and philosophical foundations; different approaches to hermeneutics such as methodological, ontological, or critical hermeneutics; and/or basic conceptual concerns such as the hermeneutic circle, foreknowledge, horizons, and interpretive set.
+Similarly, a discussion of a hermeneutic approach might include a well-documented consideration of historical and philosophical foundations; different approach might include a well-documented consideration of a hermeneutic approach might include a well-documented consideration of historical and philosophical foundations; different approaches to hermeneutics such as methodological, on critical hermeneutics; and/or basic conceptual concerns such as the hermeneutic circle, foreknowledge, horizons, and interpretive set.
 Whatever general approach to research is adopted, it is important to explicate how this particular approach is especially appropriate for the study.